GSA/cloud-identity-playbook/outline/cloud-outline.md

    1. *Entitlement Management* - Sometimes referred to as Identity Governance, it can be more complex in IaaS and PaaS than with on-prem.
 Plan for this and the use of tools which leverage entitlement management protocols such as [System for Cross-domain Identity Management (SCIM)](http://www.simplecloud.info/) to sync information between your directory and applications.
    2. *Provisioning and Deprovisioning* - Just because a user is removed from a directory or SSO, that account may still exist in the XaaS.
 Leverage automated lifecycle management processes that enable lifecycle management simultaneously or a manual workflow integrated with an ITSM to track and audit processes.
    3. *Budgeting Quick Tip* - Most identity products are priced by user, number of authentications, number of integrated applications, or per application connector.
 Factor this into your budget.
+   4. Critical to conduct an on-prem directory clean-up.
 2. **Credential Management**
    1. Use the best authenticator for the use case
 4. **Access Management**
    1. *User Access to XaaS* - Users must be able to reach the XaaS.
 This means creating network paths for users coming from an agency network (direct or through VPN), but also potentially for users not on an agency network.
 "Use Case - Gmail is accessible off-network but requires SSO which is only accessible on network".
    2. *Protocols* - Access comes in many protocols.
 Monitor access attempts over all possible protocols such as https and ssh.
 Also, factor in the use of port translation technology.
    3. *Federation*
+   4. Prevent access to personal instances.
+   5. RBAC
+   6. Admin portals may be secured differenlty for COOP.
+Break glass admin accounts.
+Not linked to an individual and uses MFA that is different form other methods.
 5. **Governance**
+   1. Policies to monitor for configuration changes.
+Controls to prevent misconfiguration (e.g. default private).
+   2. Training admins on existing policies and when policies change.

+- Any change to the user experience should come with communication and potentially training.

 ### Test and Deploy
 1. **Plan a Pilot**